mkhizeryounas/cryptokitty-api/README.md

 # Cryptokitty API
-NodeJS API to generate Cute CryptoKitties Images with custom Kattributes 😉
+NodeJS API to generate Cute CryptoKitties Images with custom Cattributes 😉

 How to run
 -----------